pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/assets-archives.md

 ---
-title: "Intro to Pulumi: Assets and Archives"
+title_tag: "Intro to Pulumi: Assets and Archives"
+title: "Assets and Archives"
 meta_desc: "The Pulumi SDK provides two classes for working with files: Asset and Archive.
 Learn about the different object types for each class and how to use them."
 menu:
   intro: